-Alaska Airlines moved from a three-tier elite program to a four-tier elite program when the airline joined Oneworld in 2021.
+Alaska Airlines mileage plan moved from a three-tier elite program to a four-tier elite program when the airline joined Oneworld in 2021.
 The new 100K elite status introduced for the 2022 program year was not very well received.
 Yet, with tons of covid promotions, it made it very easy to earn 100k elite status.
 Therefore, the benefits for 100K elites during the 2022 program year were fairly weak.
 Offering little incentive for travelers.
-Yet, now, as promised Alaska Airlines in introducing new benefits for 100K elites for the 2023 program year.
+Yet, now, as promised Alaska Airlines is introducing new benefits for 100K elites membership for the 2023 program year

 New 100K Elite Benefits

-As part of the newly introduced 100K elite tier level, qualifying members can choose one of four options:
+As part of the newly introduced 100K elite tier level, qualifying members can choose one of four options as an 100K choice benefit

 - 50,000 Bonus Miles